subuta/router-redux/README.md

 (this is useful for Authentication or Load page related data via ajax)
 - if you call `callback` function with falsy value(or Error object). `router-redux` will call `router.onError` and cancel navigation. (this is useful for handling un-authorized response or Server error)
+- if you omit `callback` function then your onEnter result will not affect to further navigation(become asynchronous).

 #### `router.onLeave(path, handler)`
 - `handler({state, dispatch})`